Acute promyelocytic leukemia: Initial treatment

 APL is unique among leukemias due to its sensitivity to all-trans retinoic acid (ATRA; tretinoin), the acid form of vitamin A. In the early 1980s, sporadic reports of the use of 13-cis RA in APL appeared.
-The group from the Shanghai Institute of Hematology was the first to use a different, all-trans form of RA for treating APL which resulted in complete remission without developing marrow aplasia (Huang ME, Ye YC, Chen SR...Wang ZY.
-Use of all trans retinoid acid in the treatment of acute promyelocytic leukemia.
-Blood 1988, 72:567).
+The group from the Shanghai Institute of Hematology was the first to use a different, all-trans form of RA for treating APL, which resulted in complete remission without developing marrow aplasia.
 Treatment with ATRA dissociates the NCOR-HDAC complex from RAR and allows DNA transcription and differentiation of the immature leukemic promyelocytes into mature granulocytes by targeting the oncogenic transcription factor and its aberrant action.
 Unlike other chemotherapies, ATRA does not directly kill the malignant cells.
 ATRA induces the terminal differentiation of the leukemic promyelocytes, after which these differentiated malignant cells undergo spontaneous apoptosis on their own.
-ATRA alone is capable of inducing remission but it is short-lived in the absence of concurrent "traditional" chemotherapy.
-As of 2013 the standard of treatment for concurrent chemotherapy has become arsenic trioxide, which combined with ATRA is referred to ATRA-ATO; before 2013 the standard of treatment was anthracycline (e.g. daunorubicin, doxorubicin, idarubicin or mitoxantrone)-based chemotherapy.
-Both chemotherapies result in a clinical remission in approximately 90% of patients with arsenic trioxide having a more favorable side effect profile.
+ATRA alone is capable of inducing remission, but it is short-lived in the absence of concurrent "traditional" chemotherapy.
+As of 2013 the standard of treatment for concurrent chemotherapy has become arsenic trioxide, which combined with ATRA is referred to ATRA-ATO; before 2013, the standard of treatment was anthracycline (e.g. daunorubicin, doxorubicin, idarubicin or mitoxantrone)-based chemotherapy.
+Both chemotherapies result in a clinical remission in approximately 90% of patients, with arsenic trioxide having a more favorable side-effect profile.

 ATRA therapy is associated with the unique side effect of differentiation syndrome.
 This is associated with the development of dyspnea, fever, weight gain, peripheral edema and is treated with dexamethasone.
 The etiology of retinoic acid syndrome has been attributed to capillary leak syndrome from cytokine release from the differentiating promyelocytes.

 The monoclonal antibody gemtuzumab ozogamicin has been used successfully as a treatment for APL, although it was withdrawn from the US market in 2010 due to concerns regarding potential toxicity of the drug and was not marketed in Australia, Canada or the UK.
 In 2017, it was reapproved for use in the US and EU.
 Given in conjunction with ATRA, it produces a response in around 84% of patients with APL, which is comparable to the rate seen in patients treated with ATRA and anthracycline-based therapy.
 It produces less cardiotoxicity than anthracycline-based treatments and hence may be preferable in these patients.

 According to recent updates, the combination of ATRA and arsenic trioxide (ATO) is now preferred for induction therapy in many cases, offering at least as effective results with fewer side effects compared to traditional chemotherapy.
 In cases of relapse, options include re-treatment with ATO or the targeted drug gemtuzumab ozogamicin (Mylotarg).